seerreenna/seerreenna.github.io/about.md

 I began my data science journey in 2019 when I was first introduced to R during my statistics lecture.
 My curiosity was sparked and soon I began self-teaching R. Soon after, I taught myself Python.
 That was just the start.
 <div></div>
-<br> Today, I am a couple years into my career and growing every day.
+<br> Today, I am a couple years into my career and still as curious and hungry as ever.
 <div></div>
-<br> I'm a quick learner with experience in many areas such as Statistical Analysis, Cloud Computing, ETL, Machine Learning Modeling, Signal Processing, Parallel Processing and Research.
+<br> I'm a quick learner with experience in many areas such as Statistical Analysis, Cloud Computing, ETL, Machine Learning Modeling, Signal Processing, Distributed Computing, and Research.
 <div></div>
 <br>Please feel free to check out my resume and an overview of my career as a data scientist below.